← Back to Blog

 What is a BIN Number?

-A BIN (Bank Identification Number) is the first 6 to 8 digits of a payment card number.
+A BIN (Bank Identification Number) is the first 6-8 digits of a payment card number.
 These digits identify the institution that issued the card and provide critical information used in payment processing.
+They enable payment networks to route transactions to the correct issuer for authorisation, making them essential for every card transaction worldwide.

 How BIN Numbers Work

-Real-time transaction routing: When you swipe or enter a card, the BIN immediately tells the payment system which bank to contact for authorization, enabling transactions to complete in seconds.
+BINs are embedded in every payment card number and play a crucial role in transaction processing; each card network (Visa, Mastercard, etc.) allocates specific BIN ranges to issuing institutions, ensuring every card has a unique card identifier.
+When you swipe or enter a card, the BIN immediately tells payment system which bank to contact for authorisation, enabling transactions to complete in seconds.

 Understanding BIN Number Structure